burakgoynuk/online-compiler-debugger/README.md

 To start application:
   - You should be sure that Django is installed on your computer.
+  - You should be sure that GDB and GCC is under your /usr/bin
   - After clonning this directory, you should first run the server as: python server_p4.py
   - Then, on the ohter terminal, you can run Django application as: